 Some children may want to stop themselves.
-They may want to avoid being teased, which may occur, according to the American Academy of Pediatrics.
+They may want to avoid being teased, which may happen, according to the American Academy of Pediatrics.

 How to break the habit

-Try ignoring the behavior.
-In other words, Some children suck their thumbs in order to get attention, even if it's negative.
+Ignore the behavior.
+In other words, some children suck their thumbs in order to get attention, even if it's negative.

 Cover your child's hand.
 You might try a sock or a glove.
-You also can buy special mittens or a plastic thumb guard, either of which makes sucking difficult.
+You also can buy special mittens or a plastic thumb guard.
+Either one makes sucking difficult.

 Praise your child whenever you notice that he or she is not sucking the thumb.
 You might mark a star on a calendar when the child goes without thumb-sucking for a day or leaves the sock or glove on all night.
 Stars could earn an extra story, a trip to the library, or some other reward.

-A dentist or orthodontist can advise you how to gradually phase out these methods to keep the habit from returning.
+A dentist or orthodontist can tell you how to slowly phase out these rewards to keep the habit from returning.

-The orthodontist may need to place a device inside the child's mouth that holds the thumb slightly away from the roof of the mouth.
+The orthodontist may need to place an item inside the child's mouth that holds the thumb slightly away from the roof of the mouth.
 This interferes with the suction produced when thumb-sucking.
-The device may need to be used for 6 to 10 months.
+This item may need to be used for 6 months to 10 months.